getsentry/rfcs/text/0091-ci-upload-tokens.md

 ```

 * `PREFIX`: `sntrys_` - this is static and helps to identify this is a Sentry token.
-* `FACTS`: A padding-less base64 encoded JSON string of the facts.
+* `FACTS`: A base64 encoded JSON string of the facts.
 * `SECRET`: A random secret part for the token.
 We may use `b64encode(secrets.token_bytes(32)).decode("ascii").rstrip("=")`, but this is an implementation detail.

 A serialized token is added a custom prefix `sntrys_` (sentry structure) to make